-Deborah Guild was appointed Executive Vice President, Chief Information Security Officer and Head of Enterprise Technology in November 2020.
-Prior to her appointment, she was PNC's Chief Security Officer, and previously served as PNC's Chief Technology Officer.
+Deborah Guild has served as Executive Vice President and Head of Enterprise Technology and Security since December 2020.
+She previously served as PNC's Chief Information Security Officer, Chief Security Officer, and Chief Technology Officer.
 Prior to joining PNC in October 2013, Ms. Guild spent 21 years at Bank of America where she most recently served as Chief Technology Officer of Enterprise Functions and End User Computing.